bertwagner/book_notes/notes/Trustworthy Online Controlled Experiments by Kohavi, Tang, Xu.md

      - Novelty effects: highly visual new features attract users initially, but they drop off once it is not new anymore.
      - Detecting primacy and novelty effects can be done by plotting usage over time: Treatment effects should be constant over time.

 ## Chapter 4: Experimentation Platform and Culture
+ - Experimentation maturity models:
+   - Crawl - computing summary stats needed for hypothesis testing.
+1 experiment/month.
+   - Walk - defining standard metrics for organization.
+1 experiment/week.
+   - Run - shift experiments to run at scale.
+Codify an OEC.
+Organization uses experimentation to evaluate most new features and changes.
+1 experiment/day.
+   - Fly - A/B experiments are ran as the norm for every change.
+3+ experiments/day.
+ - Experimentation buy-in from leadership:
+   - Establish shared goals.
+   - Set goals in terms of improvements to metrics instead of goals to ship features.
+   - Empower teams to innovate and improve metrics within organizational guard rails.
+   - Ensure portfolio of high risk/high reward projects along with incremental gain projects.
+   - Short release cycles to create healthy, quick feedback loops.

+# Part II: Selected Topics for Everyone